“The greatest gift you can give the world is to tell your truth.”

 ~ Cheryl Walters

 My name is Marieke Slovin Lewis.
-I hold a PhD in Sustainability Education, and I am a creative guide.
+I hold a PhD in Sustainability Education from Prescott College in Prescott, Arizona.
 I am a musician, writer, editor, yogi, and creative guide.
-I write music with people from their stories, using a method of songwriting I developed called Story-to-Song (STS).
+I write music with people from their stories, using a method of songwriting I co-developed called Story-to-Song (STS).

 From January 2017 through January 2020, I volunteered in Brussels, Belgium with poet and writer, Sarah Reader Harris, at the Fedasil Arrival Centre.
 Every Monday, we stood beneath a covered corridor where there were no walls to close us in and we invited asylum seekers to share their hopes, dreams, and stories.
 We began with the written and spoken word, and then we worked together to create a song.

 The songs we have written together with asylum seekers these past three years witness to the strength and resilience of the human spirit, with titles like “Never Give Up” and “I am the Change.”
 You can read about the songs and listen to recordings from the day we wrote them by visiting Guiding Songs: Migration Songs.
 We have written songs in more than 10 languages with people from all over the world who have come to Belgium in search of a safer life for themselves and their families.